 Supply Chain Risk Management (SCRM) is the process of identifying, assessing, and mitigating the risks of an organization’s supply chain.
 Implementing global supply chain risk management strategies can help an enterprise operate more efficiently, reduce costs, and enhance customer service.

 Supply chain management refers to how organizations manage the flow of their goods, including all the processes involved in transforming raw materials the organization consumes into finished products or services the organization offers.
-It includes planning and managing sourcing, procurement, conversion, and logistics management functions.
+It includes planning and managing, sourcing, procurement, conversion, and logistics.

-One of the main reasons companies implement global supply chain management strategies is to boost their competitive advantage.
-That said, the globalization of supply chains can also increase potential risks to quality, safety, business continuity, and reputation.
+One primary reason that companies implement a global supply chain management strategy is to boost their competitive advantage.
+That said, the globalization of supply chains can also increase the potential risks to quality, safety, business continuity, and reputation.
 Those issues need attention too.

-Every company, regardless of industry, is exposed to both internal and external risk factors from supply chain disruption.
+Every company is exposed to both internal and external risk factors from supply chain disruption.